hgouw/ASX/README.md

 2. Make sure to set the Database Setting ASXDbContext

+# How to use the SendGrid APIs

+1. To send email using SendGrid, refer to https://sendgrid.com/docs/for-developers/sending-email/v3-csharp-code-example

 # How to change the SendGrid credentials

 1. To change the password, goto sendgrid.com, click Sign In, click Forgot your password?